Topologically nontrivial multicritical points: Effects of disorder

 To understand the localization properties at the gapless phase, we study the inverse participation ratio (IPR), defined as $\text{IPR}=\sum_j |\psi_j|^4$, where $\psi_j$ is the eigenstate at site $j$.
 IPR gives a direct measure of the localization strength of the eigenstate and identifies the presence of Anderson localization.
 While a zero IPR value indicates the extended states, non-zero values reflect spatial confinement of probability density.
 Figure.~\ref{PD_Gap1}(g) and (h) show the IPR for $\eta_1=\eta_2=0.1 \; \text{and}\; 3$ respectively, at $(\Gamma_1,\Gamma_3)=(0.8,0.4)$ which now a representative point in the gapless phase.
 We observe that the IPR for the bulk states (with non-zero energy) are almost zero for weak disorder; however, for higher disorders, the IPR clearly shows localized states.
 This indicates that the gapless phase is an Anderson-localized phase.
+The error bars and system size dependence of the IPR are discussed in Appendix.\ref{appc}.
 Moreover, IPR shows the signatures of zero-energy edge modes at the gapless phase with four eigenvalues with zero energy.
 These zero-energy modes are more localized than the bulk states with higher IPR values.
 To further confirm the presence of zero-energy modes, we analyze the eigenvalue distribution at the same point in the parameter space for $\eta_1=\eta_2=3$, as shown in Figure~\ref{PD_Gap1}(i).
 We observe that two pairs of eigenvalues are at zero energy, representing a topologically nontrivial disordered chain with two edge modes at each end of the chain.
 These edge modes remain well localized even for higher disorder strengths.

+To establish the robustness of the zero-energy edge modes and to distinguish them from bulk states, we analyze the finite-size scaling behavior at the multicritical points in both clean and disordered systems.
+In the clean case, we focus on the smallest positive eigenvalue, namely the $(N+1)$th eigenvalue $E_{N+1}$, which corresponds to an edge mode since the spectrum consists of $2N$ eigenvalues for a system of size $N$.
+We also examine the next eigenvalue, $E_{N+2}$, which represents the lowest bulk excitation under open boundary conditions.
+The system-size dependence of these eigenvalues is shown in Fig.~\ref{fz}(a).
+We find that the edge-mode energy $E_{N+1}$ exhibits an exponential decay with system size, accompanied by a curvature, eventually reaching numerical noise at $E_{N+1}\approx 10^{-18}$.
+In contrast, the bulk-mode energy $E_{N+2}$ follows a power-law scaling with system size, appearing as a linear trend in the log–log plot.